Aizaz-Hashmi/gps_data_parsing_library_esp_idf/README.md

 ### `gps_data_parser` Function Definition

-The `gps_data_parser`  function is responsible for parsing GPS data packets received via UART, specifically focusing on GGA sentences.
-This function processes the input stream and extracts relevant GPS data such as time, latitude, longitude, and altitude.
+The `gps_data_parser`  function is responsible for parsing GPS data packets received via UART, for GGA sentences.
+This function processes the input stream and extracts all GPS  GGA sentence data fields such as time, latitude, longitude, and altitude and so on.

 #### Step 1: Input Validation

 Upon receiving an input string (`uart_stream`), the function first validates the input using the `check_stream_validity` function.
 This function checks whether the input is either `NULL` or contains ASCII data.

-- If the input stream is invalid (i.e., `NULL`), the function will return default values for `time`, `longitude`, `latitude`, and `altitude` (such as "N/A" or zero), depending on your preference.
+- If the input stream is invalid (i.e., `NULL`), the function will return default values for `time`, `longitude`, `latitude`, and `altitude` (such as -1, any character symbol or zero), depending on your preference.
 - By verifying the input early and returning default values if necessary, the function handles invalid input gracefully, ensuring predictable behavior even in the presence of invalid input.

 #### Step 2: GPGGA Sentence Validation

-Here is the information formatted as requested:

 Checking Stream Validity and Extracting GGA Sentence Upon receiving an input UART stream, the function checks if the stream is valid and contains a valid GGA sentence using the function `gga_sentence_format_validity_check`.